-This is not a complicated process.
+Bleaching your roots is not such a complicated process.

-Plus it's virgin hair.
+Second, it's virgin hair.

 So you should find it relatively easy and fast to lift - provided you use the right products and the right technique.

 Above is a typical example of ultra dark roots needing to be bleached and taken up to the same level as the lengths.

 We are going to apply bleach to the dark part only and lift them up before we tone them.

 What bleach do I need to bleach my roots?

 Brilliant Blondexx Bleach with Plex Technology (Bond Protect)